 Other families who soon moved into the area include, Hein, Schlort, Kroning, Mollenhagen, Stegeman, Wendt, Bobermien, Schmidt, Musch and Kloss.

-The first school opened in 1870 and was held in the Logan Village Church.
+The first school opened in 1870 and was held in the Logan Village Church on River Street.
 This was classed as a provisional school until 1900 when the school grew large enough to became a State

 We at the Museum have endeavoured to keep the information as factual and true as possible.